Chart Color Schemes

 Residential development activity is lower than average in Collinsville according to AreaSearch's national comparison of local real estate markets

-Collinsville experienced limited development activity with an average of three approvals per year from 2016 to 2020, totalling 17 approvals.
-This low level reflects its rural nature where development is driven by local housing needs rather than broader market demand.
+Collinsville experienced limited development activity with an average of 3 approvals per year over five years (18 approvals).
+This reflects its rural nature where development is driven by local housing needs rather than broad market demand.
 The small sample size means individual projects can significantly influence annual growth and relativity statistics.

 Given stable or declining population forecasts, Collinsville may experience less housing pressure, creating favourable conditions for buyers.